Skip to content

 But imagine if you had multiple addresses.

 A simpler way would be to generate multiple addresses for the same account.
-This is where xPub comes in.
+This is where xPub becomes the hero you need.

 At the fundamental level, xPub allows a wallet to generate an unlimited number of unique receiving addresses from a single source.
-Instead of using the same address for all transactions, users can create a new address for each transaction, making it harder to trace or link multiple transactions to them.
+Instead of using the same address for all transactions, users can create a new address for each transaction, making it harder to trace or link multiple transactions to a single address.

 xPub and Read-Only Wallet Access

 A challenge that arises with generating a new address for each transaction is keeping track of all the addresses.
-Manually doing so would be cumbersome.
+Manually doing that would be a hassle.
 Thankfully, xPub lets you create a watch-only wallet.

-This is a wallet that shows you the transactions and balances of all addresses generated from your xPub.
+A watch-only wallet shows you the transactions and balances of all addresses generated from your xPub.
 It can track all wallet activity associated with your account.
 However, it doesn’t contain the private keys needed to access or transfer assets, offering a secure method to monitor cryptocurrency wallets without direct access to the funds.

 Is It Safe to Share an xPub Key?

-Unlike private keys, which grant the ability to sign transactions and spend funds, xPub keys are used solely for generating addresses and viewing transaction histories.
-This separation of duties provides a crucial layer of security and privacy.
+Unlike private keys, which grant the ability to sign transactions and spend funds, xPub keys are used solely to generate addresses and view transaction histories.
+Separation of duties provides an additional layer of security and privacy.

 It also means that you can share the xPub with someone else, such as an auditor, accountant, or family member.
-This will allow them to view wallet activity in real-time.
+They can view wallet activity in real-time.
 But because they don’t have the private keys, they cannot initiate or sign transactions.

 The private keys remain securely offline or with the wallet owner.
-So, you don’t have to worry about losing your assets due to compromised keys; something that happens quite often in crypto.
+So, you don’t have to worry about losing your assets due to compromised keys, which is something that unfortunately happens quite often in crypto.

 Tips for Using xPub Securely